-3. Ensure the safety and security of unaccompanied children in Greece and the Balkans

-- (a) There are a significant number of unaccompanied children at risk in Greece and on the move through Serbia.
-In Greece response mechanisms, government and NGOs are overstretched and unable to meet the growing need for safe accommodation and comprehensive services necessary to identify durable solutions. - (b) In 2016 alone, 3,464 unaccompanied children have been registered with the relevant Greek authority (the National Centre for Social Solidarity-E.K.K.A.) in need of safe accommodation and support.
-However, there are currently only 800 safe accommodation places available across the entire country, and they are all full.
-Efforts by UNHCR and NGOs are underway to create additional safe accommodation places, but they have not kept pace with the rapidly growing number of identified children in need. - (c) For example, 1,225 unaccompanied children were identified during the pre-registration process on mainland Greece in June and July.
-11 As a result, the waiting list for safe accommodation has increased to 1,528 children.
-Until appropriate accommodation become available, 352 of these children are being held in detention and closed facilities - 325 in First Reception Centre facilities and 27 in police custody.
-12 - (d) In Serbia, it is widely recognised that while 43 unaccompanied children expressed their intent to seek asylum in June, 13 many who have expressed interest in asylum will continue their journey further into Europe and many more continue to travel through the country without formally registering - in part to evade restrictions on crossing into Hungary and also to ensure the continuation of their journey via smugglers.
-In 2016, 200 unaccompanied children have been identified, who are predominantly 13-17 year old boys from Afghanistan and Pakistan arriving via Bulgaria. - (e) The lack of a formal age assessment process in Serbia to validate the age of minors places children in a double jeopardy situation as they are placed in adult facilities with increased vulnerability to abuse and exploitation from adults, and are simultaneously excluded from child-centred services to respond to their unique needs.
-Within the Serbian legal framework, there is no distinction between asylum procedures for children and adults. - (f) There are only three shelter options in Serbia for unaccompanied children under 14, only one of which can accommodate children for prolonged stays: an institute for children with special needs in the North, a shelter in the South only available for short-term stays, and the longer term shelter in Belgrade which houses unaccompanied children alongside Serbian children, including children in conflict with the law.
+- 3. Ensure the safety and security of unaccompanied children in Greece and the Balkans through immediate, safe and secure accommodation provisions and the fast processing of their asylum, family reunification and/or relocation applications to ensure they are placed in stable and secure environments as quickly as possible. - (a) There are a significant number of unaccompanied children at risk in Greece and on the move through Serbia.
+In Greece, response mechanisms, government and NGOs are overstretched and unable to meet the growing need for safe accommodation and comprehensive services necessary to identify durable solutions. - (b) In 2016 alone, 3,779 unaccompanied children have been registered with the relevant Greek authority (the National Centre for Social Solidarity-E.K.K.A.) in need of safe accommodation and support.
+However, there are currently only 891 safe accommodation places available across the entire country, and they are all full.
+Efforts by UNHCR and NGOs are underway to create additional safe accommodation places, but they have not kept pace with the rapidly growing number of identified children in need. - (c) For example, 1,225 unaccompanied children were identified during the pre-registration process on mainland Greece in June and July.12 As a result, the waiting list for safe accommodation has increased to 1,586 children.
+Until appropriate accommodation become available, 377 of these children are being held in detention and closed facilities - 371 in First Reception Centre facilities and 6 in police custody.13 - (d) In Serbia, it is widely recognised that while 43 unaccompanied children expressed their intent to seek asylum in June,14 many who have expressed interest in asylum will continue their journey further into Europe and many more continue to travel through the country without formally registering in part to evade restrictions on crossing into Hungary and also to ensure the continuation of their journey via smugglers.
+In 2016, at least 380 unaccompanied children have been identified. - (e) The lack of a formal age assessment process in Serbia to validate the age of minors places children in a double jeopardy situation as they are placed in adult facilities with increased vulnerability to abuse and exploitation from adults, and are simultaneously excluded from child-centred services to respond to their unique needs.
+Within the Serbian legal framework, there is no distinction between asylum procedures for children and adults. - (f) There are only four shelter options in Serbia for unaccompanied children under 14, only one of which can accommodate children for prolonged stays: an institute for children with special needs in the North, a shelter in the South only available for short-term stays, and two longer term shelters in Belgrade which house unaccompanied children alongside Serbian children, in one institution including children in conflict with the law.
 There are no child-specific accommodations or sufficient services and support for unaccompanied children above 14, who are placed in asylum centres alongside adults.
 Additionally, there are no dedicated shelter solutions for girls.